BeraLabs/opsec/README.md

 <h1>Smart Contract Exploit</h1>
     - Get in touch with the audit firm that audited your contracts
     - Reach out to Seal911 https://github.com/security-alliance/seal-911#members
-    - Have comms ready to go out to not interact with your dapp
+    - Have comms ready to go out to not interact with your dapp<p></p>

+<h1>Email</h1>
+    - Set up DMARC/DKIM so your Email domain cannot be phished